IDB-devs/ComunidadePython/README.md

 # ComunidadeCursoPython
 ### Objective:

-Create a Hashtag python course community site.
+Create a website for the hashtag Python course community.

 ### Features: